ttutisani/Xunit.Gherkin.Quick/docs/scenario-outline.md

 		| 9999 | 1 | 10000 |
 ```

-In the example below, just to demonstrate what all you can do, we have split the examples into separate tables, each having a name (optional - first one does not have a name).
+In the example above, just to demonstrate what all you can do, we have split the examples into separate tables, each having a name (optional - first one does not have a name).

 When you define such scenario outline, it will turn into 6 different tests after compilation (2 example rows for each table).